 It can be discouraging when your lawn mower stops moving and you don’t know what to do.
 You checked your air filter, fuel level, and engine oil, but chances are, that isn’t your problem because your engine still runs.

 I’ve seen many lawn mowers stop moving because of something as simple as a drive belt falling off, however it can be more complicated than this.

-A hydrostatic lawn mower may not move because of a bad drive belt; bad tensioner pulley; broke tensioner spring; old or low hydraulic fluid; hot hydraulic fluid; air in the hydraulic system; or the drive release handles are in the “released” position.
+A hydrostatic lawn mower may not move because of a bad drive belt; bad tensioner pulley; broken tensioner spring; old or low hydraulic fluid; hot hydraulic fluid; air in the hydraulic system; or the drive release handles being in the “released” position.

 Reasons Your Hydrostatic Mower Won’t Move or Go Forward

 Hydrostatic mowers have a drive release so the mower can free roll.
 This is especially helpful when your mower has stopped working and you need to push the zero turn onto a trailer.

 In order to be able to move the mower forward, you must have these drive release handles in the “operating” position.

 The drive release can be in the form of a lever, push/pull button, or knob.
 Refer to your owner’s manual for the type of handle you have on your mower and where to locate it.

 If you have recently changed your tire on a riding lawn mower, you may have missed a small key that fell out of the axle.
 This key appears to be a small narrow bar and must be installed in order for the wheel to move.